James W. Jackson

-James W. Jackson (ca. 1824 – May 24, 1861) was an ardent secessionist and the proprietor of the Marshall House, an inn located in the city of Alexandria, Virginia, at the beginning of the American Civil War.
-He is known for flying a large Confederate flag – the "Stars and Bars" variant – atop his inn that was visible to President Abraham Lincoln from Washington, D.C. and for killing Col. Elmer Ellsworth in an incident that marked the first conspicuous casualty and the first killing of a Union officer in the Civil War.
+James William Jackson (March 6, 1823 – May 24, 1861) was an ardent secessionist and the proprietor of the Marshall House, an inn located in the city of Alexandria, Virginia, at the beginning of the American Civil War.
+He is known for flying a large Confederate flag – the "Stars and Bars" variant – atop his inn that was visible to President Abraham Lincoln from Washington, D.C., and for killing Col. Elmer Ellsworth in an incident that marked the first conspicuous casualty and the first killing of a Union officer in the Civil War.
 Jackson was killed immediately after he killed Ellsworth.
 While losing their lives, both gained fame as martyrs to their respective causes.

 The incident

-During the month that Virginia voters contemplated whether to follow the recommendation of the Virginia Secession Convention, President Abraham Lincoln and his Cabinet reportedly observed through field glasses from an elevated spot in Washington Jackson's large Confederate flag flying atop the Marshall House inn in Alexandria, across the Potomac River.
+During the month that Virginia voters contemplated whether to follow the recommendation of the Virginia Secession Convention, President Abraham Lincoln and his Cabinet reportedly observed, through field glasses from an elevated spot in Washington, Jackson's large Confederate flag flying atop the Marshall House inn in Alexandria, across the Potomac River.
 Jackson had reportedly stated the flag would only be taken down "over his dead body".

 On May 24, 1861, the day after Virginia voters ratified the secession recommendation, federal troops crossed the Potomac and captured Alexandria.
 One federal regiment was the famously flamboyant 11th New York Zouave Infantry, led by Col. Elmer Ellsworth, who was a close friend of Lincoln.

 When approaching the Marshall House, Ellsworth saw the flag, and went inside the building to seize it.
 When questioned, a boarder at the house informed Ellsworth that he knew nothing about the flag.
 Ellsworth then climbed the stairs and removed the flag from the flagpole.
 As Ellsworth returned downstairs with the flag, Jackson suddenly appeared and shot him dead with an English-made double-barrel shotgun.
 Then Francis E. Brownell of Ellsworth's regiment shot and bayonetted Jackson, thus killing him.
 Both men immediately became celebrated martyrs for their respective causes.